-Most importantly remember, prevention is better than cure.
+Most importantly remember, when it comes to sports physio prevention is better than cure.
 Some injuries (and I am not referring to the instances where people actually run into you) are preventable.
-In Brissy, physios are often present on field to assist with injuries, and off the field to maintain your body’s condition.
+In Brissy, physios are often present on field to assist with sports injuries, and off the field to maintain your body’s condition.
 Your maintenance program created by your physio should be sport specific and dependent on your position in the team.

-In addition to physiotherapy programs it is vital that you maintain in a balanced diet and stay hydrated, particularly in Queensland’s scorching tempertatures.
+In addition to physiotherapy programs it is vital that you maintain in a balanced diet and stay hydrated, particularly in Queensland’s scorching temperatures.
 Happy training!